jk-jeon/jk-jeon.github.io/_pages/about.md

 Hobbies
 ======
-I also enjoy reading things from physics, computer science and electrical engineering for fun.
-I also occasionally do programming, with C++ as my primary language.
+* Besides math, I enjoy reading things from physics, computer science and electrical engineering for fun.
+* Programming is another thing that I do for fun, with C++ as my primary language.
 I developed a fast floating-point-to-string conversion algorithm which I call [Dragonbox](https://github.com/jk-jeon/dragonbox).
-Music and musical instruments are also things I'm very enthusiastic about.
+* Music and musical instruments are also things I'm very enthusiastic about.
 I was a member of a [school band](https://www.facebook.com/KAISTCJDH/) when I was an undergrad, and I used to play many instruments such as guitar, piano and drums.
 I also occasionally write songs.